Mike Calvert: SAS Operations

 Calvert oversaw Operation Howard (1SAS under Paddy Mayne in N W Germany) and Operation Amherst (British and French forces in N E Holland), before commanding 1 and 2 SAS in Operation Apostle (part of Operation Doomsday) in May 1945 in Norway.
 The mission was to help maintain order during the fragile early stages of peace, disarm remaining German forces, secure coastal installations, and oversee the repatriation of German and Soviet prisoners of war.
 Tensions soon developed with the Soviet repatriation commission, particularly when some prisoners resisted forced return to the USSR.
 In early July, relations between the SAS and Norwegian authorities became strained after SAS soldiers freed a comrade who had been arrested by local police—an incident later referred to as the "Battle of Bergen."
 When Calvert broke his leg and had to return to the UK, he was succeeded by Brigadier Guy Prendergast.
 Despite the challenges, the SAS brigade successfully completed its objectives and withdrew from Norway in late August 1945.

 The Second World War concluded with the disbandment of SAS forces.
 French and Belgian SAS units returned to their national armies.
 Calvert was awarded a French and a Belgian Croix de Guerre for his leadership.
 Calvert presided at the formal disbandment of 1 and 2 SAS on 8 October 1945.

 In late 1945 a War Office enquiry was set up (some say at Calvert's instigation) to investigate the achievements of the SAS during the war and its possible role in the future.
 Calvert took the lead and sent briefing notes to David and Bill Stirling, Brian Franks, Paddy Mayne and other leading Special Forces figures with suggestions as to how they might respond.
 The enquiry concluded that the SAS should have a role distinct from normal infantry; it should be a highly specialised force, manned by individuals who might not always fit into a normal infantry unit.
 The recommendation to re-form a regular unit was rejected but the formation of a territorial unit was approved: 21SAS (Artists) was established in 1947 under Brian Franks, the former CO of 2 SAS.
 Franks, who served as CO of 21SAS until 1950, subsequently took the lead in promoting the SAS's interests when Calvert moved on to other things, although Calvert 'kept his finger on the pulse" through his role within the Regimental Association.

 Post-war service

-In the years after WW2, Mike Calvert was a well-known, easily recognisable military figure, famous for his courage and exploits behind enemy lines with the Chindits fighting the Japanese, and with a reputation for being a creative military planner and thinker.
-He could also be a controversial figure, in part because he was not afraid to speak his mind, but also because of his association with the Chindits and Wingate, seen by some in the Army as divisive influences.
-He was happy to be a rebel, particularly when it involved criticising staff officers.
+In the years after WW2, Mike Calvert was a well-known, easily recognisable military figure, famous for his actions behind enemy lines with the Chindits fighting the Japanese, and with a reputation for being a creative military planner and thinker.
+He could also be a controversial figure, in part because he was open, but also because of his association with the Chindits and Wingate, seen by some in the Army as divisive influences.
+He was a rebel, particularly when it involved criticising staff officers.